 There are currently no additional costs anticipated for this course for 2023 entry.

 For information on the scholarships available to you, please see our scholarships page.

 For more information about possible funding options, please visit our Fees and Funding pages.

 At the University of Northampton, everything we do, from funded trips to paid internships, is to give you everything you need to make a difference when you leave.

-If you join this full-time Computer Networks Engineering degree at Northampton, you will receive a laptop when your course begins.
+If you join this full-time Computer Networks Engineering degree at the University of Northampton, you will receive a laptop when your course begins*.
 The laptops are built to a bespoke custom specification ideal for use in the seminar room, collaborative group work or studying at home.

 Whatever your ambitions, we’re here to help you to achieve them.
 We’ll support you to identify the skills you’re learning during your course, find your strengths and secure practical experience.
 We do this so that when it comes to applying for jobs or further study you’ll feel confident in standing out from the crowd.
 We’ve created the Northampton Employment Promise because we are so confident that if you focus on your studies and complete one of our awards you’ll be highly employable by the time you graduate.
 Putting you in a great position to secure employment or continue your studies.

 *UK fee payers only (see Terms and Conditions for further details).